getcarina/getcarina.com/CONTRIBUTING.md

 This is a [Jekyll](http://jekyllrb.com/) repo housing documentation and tutorials for Rackspace Container Service

 ## Writing

 The content is split into three separate collections: **tutorials**, **best practices**, and **references**.
 The individual files for these collections are in `_tutorials`, `_best-practices`, `_assets`, and `_references`, respectively.

 Right now, file names are being prefixed with a number like `001-` to control their display order.
 This is not really maintainable and will probably change.

+Create new tutorials using the tutorial template (`/_tutorials/000-tutorial-template.md`).

+Create new references using the reference template (`/_references/000-reference-template.md`).

 ## Github workflow